yattinda/RevSpot-replication-package/README.md

 ```
 It will install all dependencies need for the experiment.

-###  Build you own model
+###  Model Building
-To build your own model, please download entire replication package from zenodo [here](https://doi.org/10.5281/zenodo.5832080) and use scripts in data_process folder.
+To build your own model, please download the entire replication package from zenodo [here](https://doi.org/10.5281/zenodo.5832080) and use scripts in data_process folder.
 To get file level model and result:
 run File_level.ipynb from top to bottom in directory data_process/commented/File_level.ipynb for predicting "comment" task
 run File_level.ipynb from top to bottom in directory data_process/revised/File_level.ipynb for predicting "revise" task